Osteoarthritis: What happens in the hip joint?

 As soon as this cartilage is damaged, the degenerative process of osteoarthritis begins.

-First phase of osteoarthritis: cartilage changes and reduction of the cartilage thickness
+First phase of osteoarthritis: cartilage changes and reduction in cartilage thickness

 • The cartilage loses water content and becomes less elastic.

-• The first fine cracks are created in the cartilage layer.
+• The first fine cracks appear in the cartilage layer.

-• The cartilage thick decreases, which leads to an uneven load.
+• The cartilage thickness decreases, leading to uneven stress.

 • Morning stiffness of the hip joint